Heart block: SA nodal blocks

 In addition to the above blocks, the SA node can be suppressed by any other arrhythmia that reaches it.
 This includes retrograde conduction from the ventricles, ectopic atrial beats, atrial fibrillation, and atrial flutter.

-The difference between SA node block and SA node suppression is that in SA node block an electrical impulse is generated by the SA node that doesn't make the atria contract.
-In SA node suppression, on the other hand, the SA node doesn't generate an electrical impulse because it is reset by the electrical impulse that enters the SA node.
+The difference between SA node block and SA node suppression is that in SA node block, an electrical impulse is generated by the SA node that does not make the atria contract.
+In SA node suppression, on the other hand, the SA node does not generate an electrical impulse because it is reset by the electrical impulse that enters the SA node.

 AV nodal blocks

 There are three basic types of AV nodal block: